Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 :::{note}
-Since macOS Catalina (10.15), the default Shell of macOS has changed from Bash to Zsh
+- Since macOS Catalina (10.15), the default Shell of macOS has changed from Bash to Zsh.
+- The configuration file of Zsh is `~/.zshrc`, and of Bash is `~/.bashrc`.
 :::